Cycling Slovakia – Why it Should Be Your Next Destination

 Cycling the Low Tatras

 Slovakia has a typical European continental climate, with warm and dry summers and fairly cold winters.
-In the mountains, there is an average of 120 snowy days per year, only 40 in the lowlands, winter also brings strong winds from the northeast (Bora).
+In the mountains, there are an average of 120 snowy days per year, compared to only 40 in the lowlands.
+Winter also brings strong winds from the northeast (Bora).

-In summer daytime temperatures easily reach 20-25°C, sometimes getting as high as 30°C or more.
+In summer, daytime temperatures easily reach 20-25°C, sometimes rising to 30°C or higher.
 Although summers are mostly dry, sometimes heavy Thunderstorms can occur at the end of the day, especially in the mountainous regions.

 July is the warmest month with an average temperature of 22°C. Annual Precipitation varies from 400 mm in the southern lowland areas and up to 1000 mm in the mountainous regions.